 Float the Grande Ronde

-Last year, 2018, marked the 50th anniversary of the Wild and Scenic Rivers Act.
-And Oregon’s 30-plus designated waterways remain as stunning as ever.
+The Wild and Scenic Rivers Act is more than 50 years old, and Oregon’s 30-plus designated waterways remain as stunning as ever.
 Adventurers in search of crisp currents and breathtaking views will revel in the Grande Ronde River, whether you choose to raft in rugged solo kayaks, in sturdy flotillas made for floating parties or via guided tours.
-Find more river adventures here.
+Find more river adventures here, and consider booking an expert-led, all-inclusive regenerative tour, where you can help leave the place better than you found it.
+Go Wild: American Adventures and First Nature Tours offer a variety of river- and land-based experiences across the state.

 Chase Waterfalls